-In movies, women are usually assigned two roles: doting mother and wife, or single workaholic klutz who is constantly frazzled (and yet always played by a ridiculously gorgeous woman).
+In movies, women are usually assigned two roles: doting mother and wife, or single workaholic klutz who’s constantly frazzled (and yet always played by a ridiculously gorgeous woman).
 Actually, make that three: A lot of the time they also play hookers.

-But there are a few films where women get to kick ass, either literally (hello, Lara Croft and Lisbeth Salander) or figuratively (in their careers), or just make us laugh ’til we cry (Kristen Wiig in pretty much anything).
-Today we are focusing on the ones that have made us think about our lives as professional women and the lessons we can learn from them.
+But there are a few films where women get to kick ass, either literally (hello, Lara Croft and Lisbeth Salander) or figuratively (in their careers or alone in the woods), or just make us laugh ’til we cry (Kristen Wiig in pretty much anything).
+Today we’re focusing on the ones that have made us think about our lives as professional women and the lessons we can learn from them.
 Whether an overanxious TV producer, a legal assistant with a push-up bra, or a devil that has great taste in handbags, our hats are off to them.
-Make some popcorn and get watching.
+Make some popcorn and get to watching.

 Erin Brockavich (2000)